badcast/QT-VisualStudioCodeDarkSheme/README.md

 QtCreator Visual Studio Dark X Theme

 # Support
-If you like this theme, you can use it for free appreciate your support to have more themes :)
+If you like this theme, you can use it for free appreciate )

 * * *
 # Screenshots